Screening is a process of identifying apparently healthy people who may be at increased risk of a certain disease or condition.

 Cervical screening is available to women and people with a cervix aged between 25 and 64.

 All eligible people who are registered with a GP (as female) should automatically receive an invitation by mail.
-Trans men (assigned female at birth) do not receive invitations if registered as male with their GP, but are still entitled to screening if they have a cervix.
+All other people (assigned female at birth) may not receive invitations, but are still entitled to screening if they have a cervix.

 Women aged 25 to 49 are invited every 3 years, and women aged 50 to 64 are invited every 5 years.